One-time-pad (OTP) / Two-factor authentication

 www.metacenter.no frontpage screenshot

-1. Install Authenticator-app if you don’t have one.
+1. Install the Authenticator app if you don’t have one.

 www.metacenter.no frontpage screenshot

-1. Verify with code from your app and click “Submit.”
+1. Verify using the code from your app and click “Submit.”

 www.metacenter.no frontpage screenshot